 Fulom’s creator, John Doyle DVM, PhD had a problem:

-Living and working in the Australian Outback, he couldn’t find suitable skin care products to help with his extremely sensitive skin.
+A native San Antonian living and working in the Australian Outback, Dr. Doyle couldn’t find suitable skin care products to help with his extremely sensitive skin.
 The harsh elements and scorching sun were very problematic and caused the dry skin to crack and peel.
 Long days on the ranches required a product that was versatile, light and fragrance-free.
 A colleague, Dr. Norbert Chirase, PhD introduced John to a substance called Fulvic Acid back in 2008 and explained the many functions it serves in nature.
 Dr. Chirase suggested that it might help alleviate John’s skin issues.
 Intrigued, John began formulating his own skin cream in the kitchen of his home in Toowoomba, Australia.

 Pleasantly surprised and encouraged by his fulvic acid based cream’s efficacy, he began generously sharing his creation with others while he perfected the formulation.
 As a Veterinary consultant to operations all over Australia, John regularly interacted with individuals who worked outdoors and under conditions predisposing them to premature aging and cancer.
 Reports from the field confirmed what Dr. Chirase had insisted; Fulvic Acid is an extraordinary substance and would be effective across a very broad range of skin issues and types.